andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 In this example you could see:

-- the basic use of TextInput, obviously;
+- The basic use of TextInput, obviously;
+- An example of placeholder;